Explore the beautiful nature of New Hampshire!

 Albany Covered Bridge

-This is another, of the many covered bridges you’ll see.
-This one has a nice parking lot where you can get out and walk across the bridge, or even under it, along the rocky shores near the beautiful river.
+This is another one of the many covered bridges you’ll come across along the Kancamagus Highway.
+This one has a convenient parking area where you can easily get out, walk across the bridge, or even head underneath it to explore the rocky riverbanks below.

 Swift River Lower Falls Scenic Area